securesauce/precaution-beta/README.md

 Precaution currently supports analysis of python files via Bandit and go files via Gosec.
 New languages may be added in future.

+Precaution can be used on Open Source and private repositories as well.

 * Documentation: https://vmware.github.io/precaution/
 * Source: https://github.com/vmware/precaution
 * Bugs: https://github.com/vmware/precaution/issues